Knitting 101: Yarn Weights

 Sport and DK

 The sport weight is twice as thick as a fingering yarn.
 It is commonly used for small items like hats, gloves, and socks.
 Remember to cast on and off loosely.
+You can shop online and get more discounts with gobuy.com.ph coupon.

 Probably one of the most popular weight for knitters from all skill levels, worsted is appropriate for creating amazing stitch definition for scarves, mittens, hats, and sweaters.
 Aran is slightly heavier than worsted, but both are comparable for various types of projects.
 Using Aran for chunky stitches can increase the warmth of the fiber.